BioMedMS/fiscas/README.md

 3) Cellpose and Stardist

 Then you need to install Cellpose and Stardist.
 Simply run `pip install cellpose==2.1.1` and `pip install stardist==0.8.3`.
 After that you need to include both of them in your CellProfiler installation.
-For that you can download the 'runcellpose.py' and 'runstardist.py' skripts from the CellProfiler-plugins Github page (https://github.com/CellProfiler/CellProfiler-plugins) and move both of them into the plugin folder specified by your CellProfiler installation.
+For that you can download the 'runcellpose.py' and 'runstardist.py' scripts from the CellProfiler-plugins Github page (https://github.com/CellProfiler/CellProfiler-plugins) and move both of them into the plugin folder specified by your CellProfiler installation.

 4) Python packages

 A complete list with all python packages can be found in the 'requirements.txt' file.
-Here is a list of command you need to run to install all the packages you need:
+Here is a list of commands you need to run to install all the packages you need:

 - `pip install matplotlib`
 - `pip install pandas`